Home - Soup and Stew - Pappa al Pomodoro (Tuscan Tomato and Bread Soup)

 Instructions

 • Heat 2 tablespoons olive oil in a large pot and place over medium-low heat.
-Add the onion and cook until onion is very soft, but not browned, 8-10 minutes.
+Add 1 cup finely chopped onion and cook until onion is very soft, but not browned, 8-10 minutes.

-• Add tomatoes, sugar, 1 teaspoon salt and black pepper to taste.
+• Add 3 pounds fresh ripe tomatoes, peeled and chopped (about 4 cups) *see note below for how to peel, 2 teaspoons sugar, 1 teaspoon salt and black pepper to taste.
 Turn the heat to medium and bring to a simmer.
 Cover the pot and continue cooking the tomatoes until they become very soft, about 25 minutes.
 Using a wooden spoon, mash the tomatoes into a coarse puree.

 • Add the bread mixture to the tomatoes and stir.
 If the soup seems very thick, add a little bit more water to thin it out.
 The texture should be dense and creamy, but still spoonable.
 Cook for a few minutes, then remove from the heat.